Prometric HAAD/DHA/MOH MOCK TEST - 1

 73.

-A new mother refuses to look at her newborn who has a severe birth defect.
+A nurse is caring for a mother whose newborn has a severe birth defect.
+The mother refuses to look at her baby.
 What is the nurse’s most therapeutic approach?

 74.

-When teaching a class about parenting, the nurse asks the participants what they do when their toddlers have a temper tantrum.
-Which statement demonstrates one parent’s understanding of the origin of temper tantrums?
+During a parenting class, the nurse asks parents how they respond when their toddlers have a temper tantrum.
+Which statement demonstrates that a parent understands the usual cause of temper tantrums?

 75.